umts/bojangles/README.md

 This script continually monitors the PVTA bus departures realtime feed for issues.

+First, create a `config.json` file according to the `config.json.example` file.

 With Bundler and the correct Ruby installed, run:

+> bundle exec rake bojangles:daily

+to initialize the process.
+Then, begin monitoring with:

 > bundle exec whenever -w